Destroyer701/ExampleDiscordBot/README.md

 # IMPORTANT!!!
-Do WIN + R And type cmd
+Do WIN + R And type cmd and hit enter
 Then type "pip install discord.py"
 **OR ELSE YOUR BOT WONT WORK**